emacsorphanage/helm-swoop/README.md

 * `M-x helm-swoop` when the cursor is at any symbol
 * `M-x helm-swoop` when the cursor is not at any symbol
 * `M-3 M-x helm-swoop` or `C-u 5 M-x helm-swoop` multi separated line culling
-* `M-x helm-multi-swoop` multi-occur like feature.
+* `M-x helm-multi-swoop` multi-occur like feature
-* `C-u M-x helm-multi-swoop` apply last selected buffers from the second time.
+* `C-u M-x helm-multi-swoop` apply last selected buffers from the second time
 * During isearch `M-i` to hand the word over to helm-swoop
 * While doing `helm-swoop` press `C-c C-e` to edit mode, apply changes to original buffer by `C-x C-s`